Within seconds seven doctors and nurses have gathered around and he was rushed to a neonatal unit.

 “It is hard to put into words how emotionally stressful it is,” said Claire.
 “All we were asking for was that our child who was injured be given what he should be given.
 Nothing outrageous.
 We were looking to give him a quality of life.
 But we encountered a fight at every turn.
 Fighting against that is just low in my opinion.
 I don’t know any other way to describe it.”

 The process isn’t supposed to be like this.
-However, for parents such as Claire it is currently the least worst option available.
+However, for parents such as Claire, it is currently the least bad option available.

 Up to 2010, the only way to settle a medical negligence claim was to accept a once-off lump sum payment in full and final settlement of the case.
 While this was adequate for many types of cases, it was not appropriate for most involving a catastrophic injury.
 One reason for this was the difficulty in predicting the injured person’s life expectancy.